William Ivison Macadam: Encouragement of women

-Professor Macadam also encouraged and initially taught his own daughter Elison Ann Macadam (1862-1965), later FIC, at Surgeons Hall and she became one of his student Assistants there.
-She later became the first woman to graduate in Chemistry at King’s College London, in spite of their rule against women.
-After her graduation Elison worked in the chemical laboratory as Assistant to Professor A. K. Huntington, Professor of Metallurgy at King's.(Later her daughter Rosalind Desch (1913–1994) carried on this tradition of educating women and went on to build The Study School into a leading all-girls school in Wimbledon, London and it was through her that many thousands of women received an important early education.
-Before her death, she saw that its future was protected by making it over into a charitable education foundation so that the school would continue).
+Macadam also encouraged and initially taught his own daughter Elison Ann Macadam (1862-1965), later FIC, at Surgeons' Hall.
+He appointed her as one of his student assistants there, which meant there was a woman assistant, and not only his male assistants, to make his classes seem more welcoming to women and also show that it was not just men who were qualified for the work.
+Elison Macadam, after his death, went on to become the first woman to graduate from King's College, London.
+She later became the first woman to graduate in Chemistry at King's College London, in spite of their rule against women.
+After her graduation Elison worked in the chemical laboratory as Assistant to Professor A. K. Huntington, Professor of Metallurgy at King's.
+Later her daughter Rosalind Desch (1913–1994) carried on this tradition of educating women and went on to build The Study School into a leading all-girls school in Wimbledon, London and it was through her that many thousands of women received an important early education.
+Before her death, she saw that its future was protected by making it over into a charitable education foundation so that the school would continue.

 Military career

 His career as a Volunteer army officer extended over a period of 27 years.

 In 1875, as a young man he joined the 5th (Leith) Volunteer Battalion of the Royal Scots Guards and largely on his initiative, a company of that regiment was raised in Portobello.
 During the twelve years he was captain it was noted for its strength and efficiency.
 He was in charge of testing and analysis of artillery ammunition for the army in Scotland.
 As a major he commanded the important tactical field days and was in charge of the defence of the Blackford Hill high point in Edinburgh during the post-Crimean War period with the resulting protracted Anglo-Russia tensions.
 He later became commandant of the battalion 1892–1896.
 (This battalion after his death was to be involved in the Quintinshill rail disaster in 1915 on the way to Gallipoli, the worst rail disaster in British history with a great part of the regiment killed.
-An annual remembrance is held in Edinburgh’s Rosebank Cemetery.)
+An annual remembrance is held in Edinburgh's Rosebank Cemetery.)